A Garage Addition That Has a Big Impact on the House

 Not exactly the sexiest words in residential Architecture.
-But that doesn’t mean this project shouldn’t get the same design attention as a kitchen or bathroom remodeling.
+But that doesn’t mean this project shouldn’t get the same design attention as a kitchen or bathroom or a whole-house remodeling.

 This lovely Muirfield Village home, built in 1981 on the sixth fairway of Jack Nicklaus’ Memorial Tournament course, needed a third garage bay that would blend seamlessly with the existing house.

 But the existing garage, on the right side in the photo above, didn’t leave room to add another “side-loading” garage bay.

 We proposed this solution – move the existing garage doors to the front, and add a new garage bay to the side.
 The new garage bay would be scaled down to avoid having a larger garage that would overwhelm the existing home.

 And because of easements on the right side, we angled the new garage bay slightly so that a car can pull straight in and out.

 Here’s the completed project, showing how the new garage stays subordinate to the house, and how the new metal-roofed canopy over the new garage doors breaks down the massing of the existing garage.